 Personal statement & history

-I studied fine Art at the West of England College of Art, Bristol 1959 – 62, then became a domestic ware potter.
+I studied fine Art at the West of England College of Art, Bristol 1959 – 62, then became a domestic ware potter to earn my living.
 I later added individual handbuilt pieces, and in 2006 began making sculpture in Perspex, steel, wood etc., all abstract.

 In January 2011 I changed direction to paint.
 It starts with a feeling, a colour and a brush or palette knife, becomes an exploration into the unknown until the painting has its own authority, and then I live with it for a while, discovering what I have done.
 In 2017 I began working with oil and soft pastels, discovering their immediacy and widening my palette.

-During 2010 I had an unusual accident that marked a change of direction in my work.
+During 2010 I had an unusual accident that happened to mark a change of direction in my work.
 I also wrote about the experience for The Guardian.
 If you would like to read the article, click this link (not for the faint hearted)